HPCE/hpce-2018-cw4/readme.md

 This is due at:

-    22:00, 14th Nov 2016
+    22:00, 10th Nov 2017

 This exercise looks at less regular types of computation, and looks at situations where you might have to re-organise the code in order to make it faster.

-_This is another new coursework for this year, and is designed to act as a bit of a bridge between the highly structured CW1-CW3, and the more open-ended
-CW4 and CW5.
-It replaces the amazing makefile/pipeline
-coursework, which was great (I think), except that it was too time-consuming (plus lots of students had difficulty implementing FIRs).
-I've run through it a couple of times, and adjusted it down for time (made the GPU part at the end optional).
-Let me know where there are problems in the spec._

 The overall application domain is a very simple [multi-layer perceptron network](https://en.wikipedia.org/wiki/Multilayer_perceptron).
 We only look at the feed-forward part, i.e. classification part.
-At each layer a vector of data is presented, the layer transforms it into a new vector of data.
+At each layer a vector of data is presented, and the layer transforms it into a new vector of data.
 The output of one layer goes into the input of the next layer, and so on.